sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 - Optimize supplier lead times by improving coordination, and prioritizing suppliers with faster delivery performance.
 - Implement standardized quality checks and monitoring systems to improve overall accuracy and minimize operational errors.
 - Address supply gaps with Supplier D by improving demand forecasting, inventory planning, or considering alternative suppliers to reduce backorders.
-- Reduce dependency on Supplier D by distributing order volumes more evenly across suppliers to minimize operational risk.
+- Reduce dependency risk by distributing order volume more evenly across suppliers.
 - Leverage best practices from Supplier A and apply them across other suppliers to improve consistency and overall delivery quality.